 Cinderella Castle is our last available attraction at Magic Kingdom in 2021.
 The castle sits in the center of Magic Kingdom and is the most iconic photo spot at Walt Disney World.

-For those visiting in 2021 and 2022, you’re in for a bit of a surprise.
+For those visiting in 2022, you’re in for a bit of a surprise.
 The castle is fully decorated for Walt Disney World’s 50th anniversary.
 There will be all kinds of special offerings to celebrate this milestone beginning October 1st and continuing for the following 18 months.

 If you are interested, we have a review with a variety of pictures of Cinderella Castle.